JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_plugins.md

 If you define project repositories within the <path>settings.gradle.kts</path> using the `dependencyResolutionManagement`, make sure to include the Settings plugin in <path>settings.gradle.kts</path>.

 This approach allows for omitting the `repositories {}` definition in the <path>build.gradle.kts</path> files.
 See [](tools_intellij_platform_gradle_plugin.md#configuration.dependencyResolutionManagement) for more details.

+The Settings plugin also defaults the `kotlin.stdlib.default.dependency` property to `false` for every project before project plugins are applied.
+This prevents the Kotlin Gradle plugin from adding the Kotlin Standard Library dependency automatically, which could conflict with the version bundled in the IntelliJ Platform.
+An explicitly configured Gradle property or an existing project extra property with the same name takes precedence and is left unchanged.
+See [](using_kotlin.md#kotlin-standard-library) for more information about the Kotlin Standard Library dependency.

 <tabs group="languages">
 <tab title="Kotlin" group-key="kotlin">